centrifuge/cps/cps/CP0/CP0.md

 ### Snapshot voting

-Snapshot (off-chain) voting is generally the next step in the off-chain governance after the RFC.
+Snapshot (offchain) voting is generally the next step in the offchain governance after the RFC.
 Once there has been adequate discussion, after a minimum of 7 days, and the proposal is submitted to GitHub, a snapshot vote must be created on [OpenSquare](https://voting.opensquare.io/space/centrifuge).

 Snapshot votes typically have three options; "Yes", "No", and "Abstain" and there is a **quorum of 4M CFG**, i.e. if a snapshot has more no than yes votes **or** doesn’t meet the quorum, it will not pass.
 Votes for “Abstain” count towards the quorum and if a snapshot has more "Abstain" votes, then the option with the 2nd highest votes determines the outcome.

-However, not all proposals require an off-chain vote.
+However, not all proposals require an offchain vote.

 **Snapshot voting is required**

-- When a proposal does not require an on-chain vote*, i.e. proposals that does not change anything on-chain (e.g. mandate requests, changes to our governance process etc.)
+- When a proposal does not require an onchain vote*, i.e. proposals that does not change anything onchain (e.g. mandate requests, changes to our governance process etc.)
-- When a proposal is not going to be followed by an on-chain vote straight after, i.e. proposals that are going to be implemented later (e.g. part of a Runtime Upgrade)
+- When a proposal is not going to be followed by an onchain vote straight after, i.e. proposals that are going to be implemented later (e.g. part of a Runtime Upgrade)

-**If a proposal does not require an on-chain vote, the snapshot vote will be binding (i.e. if the snapshot vote passes, the proposal passes).*
+**If a proposal does not require an oncchain vote, the snapshot vote will be binding (i.e. if the snapshot vote passes, the proposal passes).*

 **Snapshot voting is optional**

-- When a proposal is followed by an on-chain vote right after the off-chain vote
+- When a proposal is followed by an onchain vote right after the offchain vote

 **Snapshot voting is NOT required for**